Many graduates from history of art degrees are interested in working in museums or galleries where gaining relevant work experience is crucial...

 You will gain a number of broad skills that are desirable to future employers:

 There are many postgraduate qualifications that relate to jobs in the art history field.
-For example, Masters in museum and gallery studies or curating or conservation science are available.
+For example, an MA in Museum and Gallery Studies or Curating or Conservation Science are available.
 These qualifications can help lead on to jobs in museums and galleries.

 Arts and heritage management are also popular choices, as they provide a broader skills base and open up a range of job opportunities, often at a more senior level.